khanblair/recipe_browser_app/README.md

 A polished Flutter app that browses recipes from TheMealDB.
 Includes search, category filters (with an “All” mixed feed), detailed views, favorites with local persistence, and dark mode.

-This app is built to meet Kolaborate’s take‑home assignment criteria: code quality and organization, functionality, UI/UX, error handling, and documentation clarity.
+I have built this app is built to meet Kolaborate’s take‑home assignment criteria: code quality and organization, functionality, UI/UX, error handling, and documentation clarity.

+Planning phase is shown in the CHANGELOG.md file

 ## Demo (screenshots)